syncfusion-content/maui-docs/MAUI/TreeView/load-on-demand.md

 ## Handling expander visibility

-The TreeView displays the expander icon for a specific node based on the return value of the [CanExecute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.command.canexecute?view=net-maui-8.0) method within the LoadOnDemandCommand.
-When `CanExecute` returns `true`, the expander icon appears for that node; if `false`, the expander icon is not displayed. `CanExecute` is invoked to determine the visibility of the expander icon before executing [LoadOnDemandCommand]().
+The TreeView displays the expander icon for a specific node based on the return value of the [CanExecute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.command.canexecute?view=net-maui-8.0) method within the `LoadOnDemandCommand`.
+When `CanExecute` returns `true`, the expander icon appears for that node.
+If returns `false`, the expander icon is not displayed for that node. `CanExecute` is invoked to determine the visibility of the expander icon before executing `LoadOnDemandCommand`.

 {% tabs %}
 {% highlight c# %}